aakarshit-codes/expense-tracker/README.md

 - Modular JavaScript split under `modules/` for routing, transactions and chart logic.

 ## Tech stack
-- HTML/CSS/JavaScript (vanilla)
+- HTML/TailwindCSS/JavaScript (vanilla)
 - Uses assets in `assets/` for icons and images

 ## Project structure
 - `index.html` — app entry page
 - `main.js` — application bootstrap / entry JavaScript
-- `styles.css` — global styles
+- `styles.css` — global styles (source when using a CSS tool like Tailwind)
 - `modules/` — JavaScript modules (e.g., `chart.js`, `router.js`, `tx.js`)
 - `pages/` — HTML partials/pages (`home.html`, `chart.html`)
 - `assets/` — images and icons
-- `src/output.css` — generated CSS output (if a preprocessor or utility was used)
+- `src/output.css` — generated CSS output (built from `styles.css` when using Tailwind or another tool)

 ## How to run
 This is a static web app.
 You can open `index.html` directly in a browser, or serve it with a local static server for a better development experience (recommended).